cqerl/cqerl/README.md

 ### Tests

 CQErl includes a test suite that you can run yourself, especially if you plan to contribute to this project.

 1. Clone this repo on your machine
 2. Edit `test/test.config` and put your own cassandra's configurations
 3. At the project's top directory, run `make test`

+### Changelog

+* v1.0.8 released (ESL fork starts here)
+* Fixed connection shutdown on TLS/SSL errors
+* Fixed connection shutdown on unknown TCP errors
+* Fixed `tcp_opts` handling
+* Fixed supervisor restart intensity which prevents connection pool from shutting down without a reason
+* Added `heartbeat` feature.
+This is enabled by default and can be disabled by adding `{heartbeat_interval, 0}` option.
+Value other then 0 for this option is an heartbeat interval in milliseconds.

 ### License